-Courses Primarily for Freshmen and Sophomores RTVF 180-0 Media Construction I: Concept and Image Design Introduces the core components of media: idea, image, sound, and sequence.
-Students use still cameras and digital editing programs.
-Prerequisite for 280.
+Courses Primarily for Freshmen and Sophomores RTVF 190-0 Media Construction Introduces the core components of media: idea, image, sound, and sequence, while teaching the technical fundamentals involved in shooting and editing video.
+Students work with SLR and digital video cameras, with Photoshop and Final Cut Pro editing software.
+Four projects in different genres must be completed over the course of the quarter.
+This course is a prerequisite for all upper-level production courses.
 Required for majors; typically taken in freshman year.

 RTVF 202-0 Freshman Topics Seminar Beginning seminar focused around a special topic of media analysis, history, or theory.
 Freshmen will learn research, analytic, and writing skills while focusing on issues relevant to film, media and/ or digital arts and culture.

 RTVF 220-0 Analyzing Media Texts Introduction to the study of the moving image.
 Basic elements of style across media including film, television, and interactive media.
 Focus on close analysis of texts to find significance.
 Prerequisite for upper-level courses in the department.
 Required for majors; typically taken in freshman year.

 RTVF 230-0 Understanding Media Contexts Media industries as social and cultural forces; economic and political dimensions of the global media.
 Required for majors; typically taken in freshman year.

 RTVF 260-0 Foundations of Screenwriting Introduction to writing for the screen (film, television, and/or computer).
 Structure, character, dialogue, format, voice, scope, pace, context.
 Lecture/workshop.
 Prerequisite for upper-level writing courses in the department.

 COMM ST 275-0 Persuasive Images: Rhetoric of Contemporary Culture See Communication Studies.

-RTVF 280-0 Media Construction II: The Moving Image and Sync Sound Explores the challenges and opportunities created by shooting and editing sync sound.
-Prerequisites: 180, 220.
-Prerequisite to 300-level production courses.
-Required for majors; typically taken in sophomore year.
 RTVF 298-0 Studies in Media Topics Theoretical or practical or both; emphasis on evolving trends.

-Courses Primarily for Juniors, Seniors, and Graduate Students RTVF 301-0 Race and Ethnicity in Film and TV How race and ethnicity are depicted in film and media; audience response, activism, and/or alternative media production by groups of color.
+Courses Primarily for Juniors, Seniors, and Graduate Students

+RTVF 301-0 Race and Ethnicity in Film and TV How race and ethnicity are depicted in film and media; audience response, activism, and/or alternative media production by groups of color.

 RTVF 310-0 Television History Political, cultural, social, and industrial history of television, from the classic network era to the postnetwork contemporary period of media convergence.
 Exploration of programs as well as major events and shifts in television history.

 RTVF 312-1, 2 History of Film International survey of motion pictures as a distinctive medium of expression from its prehistory to the present.

 RTVF 313-1 Documentary Film: History and Criticism Survey of the schools, styles, and purposes of documentary film as a unique form of artistic expression and sociopolitical persuasion.

 RTVF 313-2 Documentary Film and Video Contemporary work and issues in documentary film and video.

 RTVF 321-0 Radio/Television/Film Authorship Idea of authorship in the media and an examination of different uses of author theory related to the work of particular artists.

 RTVF 322-0 Radio/Television/Film Genre Concept of genre in the media, with reference to popular American forms.